kempsterrrr/specialk/README.md

 - **Static File Handling** (HTML, CSS, and assets copied to `dist/`, easy to host on IPFS or any static file hosting service)
 - **Local blockchain forks** for development with real contract states
+- **Contract address mapping generator** for easy access to deployed contract addresses in JavaScript
 - Script to generate a single file contract directory with all the ABIs, contract names, paths, descriptions, addresses, and context they belong to, for directory browsers like the [contract dir](https://contractdir.bruno.id)